Student Government Association

 - To plan an agenda for the upcoming year prior to the beginning of the fall semester and proposed at the first yearly (fall) meeting of the Student Government Association for approval.

 - To hold Executive Council meetings at least once a month.
+At this meeting the Executive Council will prepare the agenda for the next General Assembly Meeting.

 - To assist the newly elected officers during the transition period after elections.